 As the longleaf pine ecosystem becomes smaller and wildlife populations become more isolated, amphibians face many challenges.
 Among these are disease and habitat fragmentation, which are more relevant now than ever.
 Since April of this year, frogs that rely on these wetlands have been dying at alarming rates in some regions.
 The amphibian infection and mortality event appears to be widespread, according to University of Georgia researchers and their collaborators.

-Hi!
-My name is Gabriel Stephenson, and I’m a first-year student pursuing a Bachelor of Arts in Ecology and a minor in Film Studies.
-I’m working as a communications intern for the River Basin Center this semester, and I’m so excited to be a part of such an inspiring community!
+Gabriel Stephenson is a first-year student pursuing a Bachelor of Arts in Ecology and a minor in Film Studies.
+He’s working as a communications intern for the River Basin Center this semester and is excited to be a part of this community!